Rommek/sdk-unity/README.markdown

 Each game is pre-configured for our Cross-Promotion Widget, which will give your game the ability to deliver quality game recommendations to your users.
 To integrate the Cross-Promotion Widget, you'll need to do the following:

 ### Record game opens
-In order to better optimize your content units, it is necessary for your app to report all game opens.
-This allows you to measure the click-through rate of your Cross-Promotion Widget to help optimize the performance of your implementation.
+In order to better optimize your content units, it is necessary for your app to report each time your application comes to the foreground.
+PlayHaven uses these events to measure the click-through rate of your Cross-Promotion Widget to help optimize the performance of your implementation.
 This request is asynchronous and may run in the background while your game is loading.

 Inside of a script that is run when your game is launched, use the following code to record a game open: